 What I Work On

-My primary research focus is the automatic analysis of environmental audio content.
-I have worked for over two decades on both the analysis and synthesis of auditory scenes with the goal of creating machines that can interpret complex acoustic environments.
-From identifying a bird song in a forest, a siren among urban traffic, or grasping the mood of a bustling cafe, I aim to enable machines to understand and respond to the rich variety of sounds in our surroundings.
+My primary focus is the automatic analysis of environmental audio content — both analyzing and synthesizing auditory scenes so machines can interpret complex acoustic environments.
+Whether it's a bird song in a forest, a siren cutting through urban traffic, or catching the mood of a bustling café, the goal is the same: machines that understand and respond to the sounds around them.
 See more information about applications for my research:

 My research journey showcases a diverse portfolio of projects with broad-ranging applications, including: